 Help the person who will read your name at graduation.
 Here’s an example, Kristina Clark

-Clark = Cl (as in claw) ark - like in St. Louis; (or Clark like Superman's first name)
+Clark = Cl (as in claw) ark - like a big boat; (or Clark like Superman's first name)

 Write a sentence or two (roughly 25-35 words) about your ELA experience that you’d like read out loud at graduation.
 It could be something inspirational that was said in a class by an instructor, an exercise that you did that proved particularly meaningful, or anything else that you’d like to share with the graduation attendees about what you learned (from each other, guests, books).
 This will be read (along with your name and agency) as you are getting your certificate from Noel and getting your picture taken.